TexAgg/GraphCondensation/README.md

 Using the graph, we are supposed to find the strongly connecte components using depth-first search on the graph and on the transpose.

+I have done it in C++ and also in Mathematica.

 ---

 # Instructions

+## Mathematica
+Enter the text file in Display.wl and run the package.

 ## Windows
 Open the [.sln](https://bitbucket.org/gaikema/csce221-a6/src/983578edd3dae28726b37fc0e60ca098925fafb4/221A6.sln?at=master&fileviewer=file-view-default) file in Visual Studio.